Patrick Dune and The DesertHearts

 David relocated to Colorado in the mid 80’s and quickly became a part of the local music scene by freelancing in several bands as well as laying down studio tracks for various artists.
 He produced and wrote all the rhythm tracks on an EP for “Vickie Newland and The Shout”, an up and coming Christian artist.
 5 out the 7 songs on the EP were finalists in the RMMA showcase (Rocky Mountain Music Association) in Denver, which landed Vickie a deal in Nashville.
 After turning down the tour with The Shout, David soon landed the gig with Action Records Modern Rock artist “Men About Town”, who after 5 years evolved into “Life Explodes” in the Denver market.
 Both projects received moderate recognition with Men About Town’s single “Spark the Fire” – making it to “Honorable Mention” on the Top Ten College Charts while finding its way into dance club mixes nationwide.
 Life Explodes’ release “Pulse” also received moderate airplay on (KBCO & KTCL), which proved respectable given the lack of distribution with a major label.

-After taking a sabbatical to raise his two children, David reconnected with his guitar player Marty Neary, from Life Explodes to form an eighties college/alt band.
 It was in the middle of rehearsals with this project that he discovered Patrick Dune’s music and the guitar virtuosity of JP Pakalenka.
 After jamming together with this all-star lineup, it was apparent that this was a winning combination of both experience and musicianship that could not be ignored.
-As of September of 2015, David officially became a member of “Patrick Dune and the DesertHearts” and will be featured on their second album due to be released in 2017.
+As of September of 2015, David officially became a member of “Patrick Dune and the DesertHearts”.

 Patrick Dune TV/Film/Radio Credits and awards: